AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 # Conditional Statements in C#
-Conditionals are control structures that allow you to control the flow of a program based on certain (boolean) criteria.
+Conditionals are control structures that allow you to control the flow of a program based on certain (boolean) criteria. <br />
+If the condition is true, then the statments within the _{ }_ will be executed; otherwise, no code will be executed and the program will continue on.

 ### Format
 ```C#